 Other studies have shown D-mannose is effective as a long term prophylactic option for women with recurrent UTIs.

 There are a variety of herbs which are thought to help improve the symptoms of a urinary tract infection.
 These include nettle leaves, dandelion, and burdock roots for example.

 Quercetin is a flavonoid, a natural substance derived from plants.
 It has antioxidant properties – oxidation is a chemical reaction which can result in cell damage.
 Antioxidants help reduce this process.

-Quercetin has been shown to be useful in reducing the frequency and severity of recurrent urinary tract infection in post menopausal women, especially when administered with vaginal estrogen.
+Quercetin has been shown to be useful in reducing the frequency and severity of recurrent urinary tract infection in post menopausal women, especially when administered with vaginal oestrogen.

-Post menopausal estrogen deficiency results in shrinkage of cells (vaginal atrophy) lining the genital tract and the bladder neck – the urethral sphincter.
+Post menopausal oestrogen deficiency results in shrinkage of cells (vaginal atrophy) lining the genital tract and the bladder neck – the urethral sphincter.
 It is thought that these cellular changes in some way predispose to recurrent urinary tract infections in some women.
-Using local estrogen replacement, will help restore these cells to their normal size and function.
+Using local oestrogen replacement, will help restore these cells to their normal size and function.

-Local estrogen – sometimes called topical estrogen – is not the same as taking standard HRT.
+Local oestrogen – sometimes called topical oestrogen – is not the same as taking standard HRT.
 This is administered as pessaries or cream – not taken by mouth.
 These are directly inserted into the vagina where they have a local action.
-The estrogen within these preparations is a mild, weak estrogen.
-There is almost no absorption into the circulation, and therefore using local estrogen treatment is felt to be safe for the vast majority of patients.
+The oestrogen within these preparations is a mild, weak oestrogen.
+There is almost no absorption into the circulation, and therefore using local oestrogen treatment is felt to be safe for the vast majority of patients.

-There is medical evidence that in post menopausal women, using topical estrogen seems to be effective in reducing the frequency and severity of recurrent urinary tract infections.
+There is medical evidence that in post menopausal women, using topical oestrogen seems to be effective in reducing the frequency and severity of recurrent urinary tract infections.